Education and qualifications:

-As a result of my application for Chartered Engineer status and the subsequent interview, I have also been awarded the Kathbert Trophy from the Institution of Engineering Designers (IED) which I received in July 2018.
+As a result of my application for Chartered Engineer (CEng) status and the subsequent interview, I have also been awarded the Kathbert Trophy from the Institution of Engineering Designers (IED), which I received in July 2018.

 What contributed to your decision to become professionally registered?

 I’ve always pushed myself to aim high and have strived to become the best engineer I could be.
-To achieve this, I wanted to be recognised as a professional engineer who is respected in their field and chartership really embodies this.
+To achieve this, I wanted to be recognised as a professional engineer who is respected in their field and Chartered status really embodies this.

 In what ways has registration benefitted your career?

-Registration has given me instant credibility when introducing myself at conferences or to new clients, it’s an accolade that is widely recognised and highly regarded.
+Registration has given me instant credibility when introducing myself at conferences or to new clients or potential collaborators, it’s an accolade that is widely recognised and highly regarded.
 It’s given me a boost in confidence and determination to keep pushing myself to achieve more great things.

 How does your employer benefit from your professional registration?

 Having a lecturer who has achieved CEng status, something that a lot of undergraduates have on their radar to achieve in the future, gives credibility to the knowledge I’m imparting.
 It also adds to the breadth of experience within the department, ranging from highly academic and theoretical through to applied engineering practice.
 This is important not only for the students, but also for external companies working with Lancaster University, to strengthen funding bids and to feed into collaborative research.